UnvLabs/site/docs/tutorial/variables/output-variables.md

 print(x + y)
 ```

-If you try to combine a string and a number, It's working, **but it's highly discouraged.**
+If you try to combine a string and a number, It's working, **but highly discouraged.**

 ### Example
 ```py